-Following exploratory works adjacent to the existing approved quarry, additional resource has been identified to the east on land owned by the Proponent (Project site).
-On 17 June 2014 the approval was granted by the Minister for Planning and Environment (PA 09_0175) for the extraction of this additional resource through the development of Karuah East, a stand-alone operation to the existing quarry.
+Following exploratory works adjacent to the existing Karuah quarry, additional resource was identified to the east on land owned by the Proponent (Project site).
+Following a detailed Part 3A application process,

+On 17 June 2014 project approval for the Karuah East Quarry was granted by the Planning Assessment Commission (PA 09_0175) for the extraction of this additional resource.
+The Karuah East, is a stand-alone operation to the existing quarry.